 In some cases, causing damage to costly properties could require crisis intervention or crisis management.

-Consistency in Crisis Intervention in Atlanta
+Consistency in Crisis Intervention

 For parents, this particular job is never over until the child becomes an adult.